Stellarium/stellarium-web-engine/internals.md

     render      Called at each render.
     get         Used to find a sub object from a query string. gui         Used for the gui.
-    add_res     Attempt to register a new json resource to a module. list        List the sky object defined in a module.
+    list        List the sky object defined in a module.

 There are two special cases of object: sky object and modules.